auth0/docs/articles/dashboard/reference/settings-api.md

 - **Allow Offline Access**: When this is enabled, Auth0 will allow applications to ask for <dfn data-key="refresh-token">Refresh Tokens</dfn> for your API.

 - **Signing Algorithm**: The algorithm with which to sign the tokens.
 The available values are `HS256` and `RS256`.
 When selecting `RS256` (recommended), the token will be signed with your tenant's private key.
 This value is set when your API is created and cannot be modified afterwards.
-For more details, visit [Signing Algorithms](/applications/concepts/signing-algorithms).
+To learn more about signing algorithms, see [Signing Algorithms](/tokens/concepts/signing-algorithms).